daveM246/AHKMoveToDesktop/README.md

- An Auto Hot Key script to enable virtual desktop and app switching via keyboard shortcuts including display of current desktop number
+ An Auto Hot Key script to enable virtual desktop and app switching via keyboard shortcuts including display of current desktop number.

  Works on Windows 10 and 11

     Simply download the exe and run it.